 Everybody likes entertainment, and we all like it even better when it’s free.
 That’s where torrents come in: this peer-to-peer distribution system (also known as P2P) is all about sharing files between users, often illegally.
 We have a guide that goes over all the ins and outs of torrenting if you’re interested, but in this piece we’ll show you where to download torrents using the best torrent sites.

 Before we get to any of that, though, know that whatever you do, you should use a VPN when file sharing, or you run the risk of getting fined or worse.
-The best VPN for torrenting, in our opinion, is NordVPN, so we recommend you check it out.
+The best VPN for torrenting, in our opinion, is ExpressVPN, so we recommend you check it out.
 Even if you don’t like it, make sure to pick another one, as torrenting without using a VPN is just plain stupid.

 If you’re not sure whether or not you live in a country that has made torrenting illegal, check out our map of censorship around the world.
 There is one map overlay that shows you whether torrenting restrictions are in place in different countries.